 Weighing 25.5lb, this lightweight and durable freestyle bike is perfect for not only beginners but also those who want to upgrade their bike to a high-quality frame.
 Retailing at $629.99, while it isn’t a cheap BMX bike, it is excellent quality and will be able to take anything that you throw at it.

-With 100% chromoly everywhere you look, this freestyle bike is durable and hard-wearing, and will be able to handle the toughest of trails or the fastest of races.
+Constructed from a 100% Chromoly frame with mid-BB shell, this freestyle bike is durable and hard-wearing, and will be able to withstand a range of tough trails.

 Become a Personal Trainer with OriGym!